youmisuk/FairCATE-Multilevel/README.md

 **Argument**
 - `data`: a dataframe.
-You do not need to convert the multicategorical covariates into dummy (one-hot) codings before model fiiting.
-We recommend users to normalize all the continuous covariates in advance for a faster convergence in GLMM model fitting.
+You do not need to convert the multicategorical covariates into dummy (one-hot) codings before model fitting.
+We recommend users to normalize all the continuous covariates in advance for faster convergence in GLMM model fitting.
 - `sensitive`: a string array to indicate the sensitive variable(s).
-- `legitimate`: a string array to indicate the legitimate variable(s) for conditional stastistical disparity.
+- `legitimate`: a string array to indicate the legitimate variable(s) for conditional statistical disparity.
 Using NULL by default for statistical disparity.
 - `fairness`: a formula style string array to indicate the fairness constraints.
 It should start with `tau ~`, where we use `tau` to represent the CATE.
-For example, supporse your sensitive variable is `S1` and legitimate variable is `L1`, you fairness constraint (conditional statistical disparity) should be written as `tau ~ S1|L1`, which means "get the CATE with fariness constraint on S1 after controlling for L1".
-The spaces between any letters or symbols in this `fairness` specification does not matter.
+For example, suppose your sensitive variable is `S1` and the legitimate variable is `L1`, your fairness constraint (conditional statistical disparity) should be written as `tau ~ S1|L1`, which means "get the CATE with fairness constraint on S1 after controlling for L1".
+The spaces between any letters or symbols in this `fairness` specification do not matter.
-- `treatment`: a string to indicate the name of treatment variable.
+- `treatment`: a string to indicate the name of the treatment variable.
 Treatment must be a binary variable for the current version.
-- `outcome`: a string to indicate the name of outcome vairable.
+- `outcome`: a string to indicate the name of the outcome variable.
 - `cluster`: a string to indicate the name of the cluster id.
 - `multicategroical`: a string array to specify all the multicategorical variables.
-Using `NULL` by default to indicate that there is no multicategorical variable in your dataframe.
+Use `NULL` by default to indicate that there is no multicategorical variable in your dataframe.
 If specified, this function will automatically convert these multicategorical variables into one-hot codings.
 The multicategorical variable(s) must be in factor format.
 - `outcome.LMM`: a fitted outcome model returned from the function `GLMM_model`.
 - `ps.GLMM`: a fitted treatment model returned from the function `GLMM_model`.
 - `fixed_intercept`: logical.
 Whether to include a fixed grand intercept in the outcome model.
 Using `TRUE` by default.
 This may depend on your research setting.
 - `delta`: a numeric array or a list to indicate the (un)fairness tolerance level $\delta$.
-Usually, you can use 20 to indicate no fairness constraint (i.e., $\delta = \infty$) and 0.0001 for most strict fariness constraint (i.e., $\delta = 0$).
-For example, if you set `fairness` argument to be `c("tau~S1", "tau~S2")` and you want to give fairness constraints on both two conditions, your `delta` should be `delta = c(0.0001, 0.0001)`.
+Usually, you can use 20 to indicate no fairness constraint (i.e., $\delta = \infty$) and 0.0001 for the most strict fairness constraint (i.e., $\delta = 0$).
+For example, if you set the `fairness` argument to be `c("tau~S1", "tau~S2")` and you want to give fairness constraints on both two conditions, your `delta` should be `delta = c(0.0001, 0.0001)`.
 - `ps.trim`: a string to choose the trimming method for propensity scores.
 It should be either "Sturmer.1" (the default) or "Sturmer.2".
 "Sturmer.1" is the common range method ver.1 by Stürmer et al. Am J Epidemiol 2021;190:1659–1670.
 "Sturmer.2" is the common range method ver.2 by Stürmer et al. Am J Epidemiol 2010;172:843–854.

 **Example**